Henri-Charles de Beaumanoir of Lavardin: Diplomatic context

 Since the accession of Pope Innocent XI in 1676, relations between France and the Holy See have been extremely tense.
 Indeed, the regal affair prevented concord between Louis XIV and the Pope for a long time.
 This poisoning of diplomatic relations worsened after the French clergy assembly of 1682, during which the French Catholic hierarchy sided with the Gallican monarch on the issue of the right of regal.
-From then on, Innocent XI refused to appoint the rebellious clergymen - i.e. signatories of the Four Articles of the assembly - presented by the King of France to the episcopal dignity.
+From then on, Innocent XI refused to appoint the rebellious clergymen – i.e. signatories of the Four Articles of the assembly – presented by the King of France to the episcopal dignity.
 In the absence of papal bulls, the number of vacant diocesan sees increased.

 In addition to this conflict of usury, the Pope sought to conclude the Franchise Dispute to his advantage.
 At that time, franchises were rights held in Rome by the ambassadors of certain European powers, which allowed them to exempt the area surrounding their residence from Roman jurisdiction in matters of customs and justice.

-In 1679, the Pontiff warned the French court that, as long as François d'Estrées was ambassador, France's franchises would be respected, but that the new holder could only take up his duties on condition that he renounced them.
-On the death of the Duke of Estrées, on 30 January 1687, the Pope ordered his sbirri - the papal police - to take possession of the French neighborhood.
+In 1679, the Pontiff warned the French court that, as long as François Annibal II d'Estrées was ambassador, France's franchises would be respected, but that the new holder could only take up his duties on condition that he renounced them.
+On the death of the Duke of Estrées, on 30 January 1687, the Pope ordered his sbirri – the papal police – to take possession of the French neighborhood.
 Moreover, the Pope formally opposed the nomination of the Cardinal of Estrées to succeed his brother as French ambassador; indeed, he was convinced that César d'Estrées would use the cardinal's purple to refuse the abolition of his exemptions.

 Frustrated in his choice, Louis XIV then set his sights on the Marquis of Lavardin and charged him with supporting the franchises of France.
 On May 16, 1687, Innocent XI issued a bull to definitively prohibit the franchises of ambassadors in Rome, under penalty of the most terrible ecclesiastical censure: major excommunication.
 Henri-Charles de Beaumanoir read it before his trip.
 The Pope obtained the submission - often grudgingly - of the other European courts, but Louis XIV retorted to the nuncio "that God had established him to serve as an example and rule to others, and not to imitate them"; nevertheless, Lavardin's departure was suspended and used to assemble a military escort to keep the Papal forces at bay.